GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 44:** Patterns have a responsibility to reduce barriers to participation through every interaction.
 And to help give more detail to what I'm talking about, I'd like to cede the floor to Meghan for a moment.

 **Slide 45:** Meghan: Dan, one example of using pattern guidance to reduce barriers to participation through every interaction is that of Puerto Rican addresses.
 Not too long ago the federal government made free home COVID tests available to the American public.
-There was never an intent to exclude Puerto Rico… But when the site was launched, the mailing address omitted the urbanization field, which is required for residents of Puerto Rico to receive mail.
+There was never an intent to exclude Puerto Rico, but when the site was launched, the mailing address omitted the urbanization field, which is required for residents of Puerto Rico to receive mail.
 There simply wasn’t awareness of this need.
 The form was quickly fixed to include the Urbanization field, but including Urbanization as an optional field in an address pattern is just the kind of guidance and learning that can help other teams start from what their colleagues have learned, and make a real difference for the people that use our services.

 **Slide 46:** Inclusive design patterns can help teams address a number of Executive Orders related to customer experience, access, and equity.
 There's not only the recent [Executive Order on Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government] (https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/13/executive-order-on-transforming-federal-customer-experience-and-service-delivery-to-rebuild-trust-in-government/) and the [Executive Order on Delivering Excellent, Equitable, and Secure Federal Services and Customer Experiences](https://www.performance.gov/pma/cx/), and the [Executive Order on Advancing Racial Equity and Support for Underserved Communities Through the Federal Government](https://www.lep.gov/executive-order-13166), but also an older but still very relevant [Executive Order on Improving Access to Services for Persons with Limited English Proficiency](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/executive-order-advancing-racial-equity-and-support-for-underserved-communities-through-the-federal-government/).